easytarget/microPyEZfonts/README.md

 Another great resource, especially for display drivers, is at:
 * https://github.com/bdbarnett/mpdisplay
+* The EZFont class in his tooling (just one of several font classes it provides!) is compatible with my ezFBfont packs.

 And finally; for people building fast GUI's on color displays and who are willing to deal with more complex installs; there is [LVGL](https://lvgl.io/):
 * https://docs.lvgl.io/7.11/get-started/micropython.html